FolkTime is the Oregon Hub for Intentional Peer Support Training.

 Quotes and descriptions adapted from the Intentional Peer Support Core Material.

-IPS in the Community
+in the Com

 Agustina Vidal ICARUS Project